zeozeozeo/nvflex-rs/README.md

 * On Linux: only CUDA is supported
 * On Android: only CUDA is supported (you need a Tegra GPU)

+## Fixme
+We somehow need to make the `Solver` aware that the `Library` is destroyed and it shouldn't call `NvFlexDestroySolver()` when it's dropped if `NvFlexShutdown()` already destroyed it.

+This means that right now, if you create a solver, it will only be destroyed when `Library` goes out of scope.

 ## The `nvflex-sys` crate

 `nvflex-sys` provides raw NVIDIA FleX bindings for Rust, generated with [bindgen](https://github.com/rust-lang/rust-bindgen).